 The Duchess' Givenchy gown will be part of a special exhibit at Windsor Castle.

-If you loved Meghan Markle's custom Givenchy wedding dress, you might be able to see it up close by the end of the year.
-According to the Daily Express, Palace officials are already discussing making the gown the focus of an exhibit at Windsor Castle, which will run from October 26 to January 6.
+If you loved Meghan Markle's custom Givenchy wedding dress, you're in luck-you'll be able to see it up close in just two days.
+According to CNN, the bridal gown will be the focus of an exhibit at Windsor Castle, which will run from October 26 to January 6.

 The Royal Collection Trust, the body that oversees attractions hosted at all of the Queen's official residences, just made the official announcement that the exhibit, titled "A Royal Wedding: The Duke and Duchess of Sussex," will shortly open to the public.
 The Duchess' Givenchy gown won't be the only royal garment on display.
 A close reproduction of Prince Harry's wedding uniform, made by Dege & Skinner a few years ago, will also be included.
 The imitation is necessary since the Duke needs the real thing for day-to-day royal duties.

 Though Prince Harry's garments are certainly a draw, it's likely that his wife's iconic wedding dress will be the main attraction.
 Markle's simple, but structured silk wedding dress, created by British designer Clare Waight Keller, featured a boat-neck neckline and three-quarter sleeves.
 Following the gown's debut, Keller told People that the design process was very collaborative.
 "We exchanged conversations about what would be the ultimate lines and proportions and the scale of the dress," she said on Markle's involvement, adding that "over time we quickly got to a point where she knew exactly what she wanted, having tried on some mock-ups that I had shown her.
 And then it evolved into the final design."